Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Zeek/zeekinfo.md

   - List of triggered signatures
     - Updated PER SESSION

-## How Zeek Signatures are broken up:
+## How Zeek Signatures are broken up

 - Signatures ID:
   - Consists of Unique Signature Name